Actindo-AG/Documentation/DataHub/UserInterface/03d_HTMLTemplates.md

 - *Key*
     HTML template key.
 In the *Edit HTML template* view, this field is locked.

-- Textarea
+- Text area
     Click the field to edit content for the HTML template.
-Use the Smarty template engine to include variables and tags to the template, see [Smarty (https://www.smarty.net/)](https://www.smarty.net/) website.
+Use the Smarty template engine to include variables and tags to the template, see the [Smarty&trade;](https://www.smarty.net/ "[https://www.smarty.net/]") website.

 **Preview**